 Most strategies for treating Alzheimer’s disease center on finding a drug that will reverse the disease pathology biochemically.
 Drugs, however, can be expensive and have side effects, and so far none have worked.

 The trio called this non-invasive, inexpensive potential treatment for neurodegeneration: GENUS, for Gamma ENtrainment Using Sensory stimuli.
 In 2019 in Cell they showed that 40Hz sound stimulation works in mice, too, and in a paper in Neuron they showed that long-term GENUS light protected against neurodegeneration.
 Both papers showed that GENUS preserved memory and cognitive performance, too.
 They have since begun testing GENUS in humans.
 In 2022 they published results of pilot Phase 1 and Phase 2A clinical studies showing that GENUS was safe, well tolerated and successful in increasing 40Hz power and coherence around the brain.
 Moreover, treated participants showed reduced brain atrophy, improved sleep patterns and improvement on face-name association memory after three months compared to untreated controls.
-Tsai and Boyden founded the company Cognito Therapeutics to accelerate this translational work.
+Tsai and Boyden also founded the company Cognito Therapeutics to accelerate this translational work.
 They are also studying whether non-invasive entrainment of rhythms can positively impact other diseases and partnering with engineers and designers to invent new modes for delivering the stimuli.

 Above: A rendering of a microglia-like cell, stimulated to action by GENUS, absorbing amyloid plaques.